The History of Java

-The History of Java is a book written by Sir Thomas Stamford Raffles, and published in 1817.
+The History of Java is a book written by Sir Thomas Stamford Raffles and published in 1817.
 It describes the history of the island of Java from ancient times.

+Publication history

-It was reprinted from a digital master by the Cambridge University Press in 2010.
+The first edition was limited to 900 copies and contained 64 etched or aquatint plates, of which 10 were hand-coloured aquatints by William Daniell depicting Javanese life and costume.
+A second edition followed in 1830.
+The book was reprinted from a digital master by the Cambridge University Press in 2010.